 The submission from R & M Holdings Pty Ltd (Submission 23) supported the provision of more open space in West Melbourne, and the greening of streets, but was concerned that the language in the Structure Plan may impact on the development of sites on Adderley and Dudley Streets.
-It submitted that the Structure Plan should acknowledge the development potential of those sites, and ensure that restrictions on overshadowing of open space in Adderley Street do not compromise the development potential of the sites fronting Adderley Street.
+It submitted that the Structure Plan should acknowledge the development potential of those sites, and ensure that restrictions on overshadowing of open space in Adderley Street.